Hottest May tournament ever!

 Swiss phase:

-Each player will know who they need to play from the outset and can move through those games at the pace they want.
+Each player has been allocated 4 games (opponents in the selection tool above) so they know who they need to play from the outset and can move through those games at the pace they want.
 There will be no waiting around for rounds to be completed.
 We will expect at least a game a month from every participant.

-Qualification to the knock-out is based on achieving 3 or 4 wins, depending on the number of games.
+Qualification to the knock-out is based on achieving 3 wins (or more) from your 4 games

-The target is for 4 to qualify.
-If more than 4 qualify there will be quarterfinals with some players receiving byes.
-If less than 4 qualify then those on 2 (or 3) wins will play a playoff.
+The target is for at least 4 players to qualify.
+If more than 4 qualify there will be quarterfinals with some players possibly receiving byes.
+If less than 4 qualify then those on 2 wins may need a playoff.

 Knock-out phase